ahmedalaa14/Complete-CI-CD/README.md

   - **Docker Image Scanning**: Scans Docker images for vulnerabilities using Trivy and Grype.
   - **Infrastructure Scanning**: Scans Terraform code for compliance using Terrascan.
 - **Docker Image Build**: Builds and tags a Docker image for the Flask application.
+- **Sending Notification to Slack**: Utilizes Slack notifications for real-time updates on the CI/CD pipeline status after each Jenkins job, indicating success or failure.

 # Continous Integration Pipeline